GoProduction/DeployTrackerMVC/README.md

-Selecting a ribbon will prompt a modal that displays a brief summary of the deploys details.
+Selecting a ribbon will prompt a modal that displays the deploys details.

 <img src="/readme_images/HomeModal.JPG">